-Major Program.
 The major in Black Studies consists of eight courses: three core courses, three distribution courses, and two electives.
 The three core courses are Black Studies 111 (normally taken by the end of the sophomore year), Black Studies 200 (normally taken in the sophomore year), and Black Studies 300 (normally taken in the sophomore year) but before the final semester of the senior year.
-The three course distribution consists of one course in three of four geographic areas: Africa; the United States; Latin America and the Caribbean; and Africa and its Diaspora.
-The student may choose the two electives from the Department’s offerings, from cross-listed courses, or from other courses at the Five Colleges.
+The three distribution courses consist of one course in three of four geographic areas: Africa; the United States; Latin America and the Caribbean; and Africa and its Diaspora.
+The student may choose the two electives from the department’s offerings, from cross-listed courses, or from other courses at the Five Colleges.
 Majors fulfill the department's comprehensive requirement by successfully completing Black Studies 300.

 The Department of Black Studies requires BLST 300, Research in Black Studies, for all majors.
 The course is typically offered every spring semester.
 The course prepares students for the kinds of research expected of an honors thesis at the College.
-So, in addition to being a required course, for the major, students hoping to write a senior honors thesis in the department are strongly encouraged to take BLST 300 in their sophomore year whenever possible, especially if the student plans to study abroad in his or her junior year.
+In addition to being a required course, for the major, students hoping to write a senior honors thesis in the department are strongly encouraged to take BLST 300 in their sophomore year whenever possible, especially if the student plans to study abroad in their junior year.

 Key for required core and distribution requirements for the major: R (Required); A (Africa); US (United States); CLA (Caribbean/Latin America); D (Africa and its Diaspora).

-By the time they complete the Black Studies major, students should be able to:
+By the time students complete the Black Studies major, they should be able to:

-- Read critically books and articles across the range of genres and disciplines in which scholars have written about race-related topics;
+- read books and articles across the range of genres and disciplines in which scholars have written about race-related topics;

 Departmental Honors Program

 All candidates for honors must write a senior thesis.
-Candidates for Honors will, with departmental permission, take Black Studies 498-499 during their senior year.
-The departmental recommendation for Latin honors will be determined by the student's level of performance on her/his thesis.
+Candidates for honors will, with departmental permission, take Black Studies 498-499 during their senior year.
+The departmental recommendation for Latin honors will be determined by the student's level of performance on their thesis.

-- A student who wishes to write a thesis in the Black Studies Department should consult with her/his advisor about a topic in the spring semester of her/his junior year.
-Each candidate must then submit a five page prospectus similar to that written in Black Studies 300, plus a brief bibliography, to the Department office no later than 3:00 p.m. the Friday before move-in weekend..
+- A student who wishes to write a thesis in the Black Studies Department should consult with their advisor about a topic in the spring semester of junior year.
+Each candidate must then submit a five page prospectus, similar to that written in Black Studies 300, and a brief bibliography to the department office no later than noon of the first Friday in April of your junior year.

 - Black Studies faculty will consider thesis proposals at the first department meeting of the academic year.

-- The faculty thesis advisor will evaluate the student's progress and recommend to the Department as a whole no later than January 15th if the student should be allowed to continue her/his thesis work.
+- The faculty thesis advisor will evaluate the student's progress and recommend to the department as a whole no later than January 15th if the student should be allowed to continue their thesis work.

-- The thesis must be submitted to the department by the second Friday in April at 3:00 p.m.
+- Students should submit a bound copy of their thesis to the department by the second Friday in April at 3:00 p.m.
 Submission of a final thesis does not guarantee that a student will receive departmental honors.

 Thesis Proposal: Guidelines

-Students planning to write a senior thesis in the Black Studies Department must produce a five page prospectus similar to that written in Black Studies 300, in addition to a brief bibliography.
+Students planning to write a senior thesis in the Black Studies Department must submit a five page prospectus, similar to that written in Black Studies 300, and a brief bibliography.
 Broadly speaking, the proposal should contain a description of the questions, materials, and methods that students will use in their respective research.
 It should also convey with great precision the rationale for the topic selected, the feasibility of the project, and the overall relevance of the thesis to the intellectual field of Black Studies.